quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Each qlog event MUST contain the mandatory fields: "time" ({{time-based-fields}}), "name" ({{event-types-and-schema}}), and "data" ({{data-field}}).

-Each qlog event, is an instance of a concrete event type that derives from the abstract Event class; see {{event-types-and-schema}}.
+Each qlog event is an instance of a concrete event type that derives from the abstract Event class; see {{event-types-and-schema}}.
 They extend it by defining the specific values and semantics of common fields, in particular the `name` and `data` fields.
 Furthermore, they can optionally add custom fields.